 Programs are taught in English or Spanish.
 Class starts vary depending upon the language of instruction.
 Evidence of English proficiency is required if a student's primary language is not English and is applying for a Degree Program taught in English.
-The applicant must take the Test of English as a Foreign Language (TOEFL).
-A minimum TOEFL score of 500 must be achieved on the written format, or 173 on the computer version, or 61 on the internet-based.
+The applicant may take the following English proficiency examinations: (1) the Test of English as a Foreign Language (TOEFL) and achieve a minimum TOEFL score of 70; (2) Duolingo and achieve a score of 100; (3) IELTS and achieve a score of 6.0, (4) Pearson Test of English Academic and achieve a score of between 50 to 63.
+In lieu of an English Language Proficiency Test, proof of completion of an English course at a language institute/school.
+The applicant must provide a copy of the Certificate of Completion showing the equivalency of an advanced level completed.
 Please see the admissions requirements for more information.